Sousastep/SousaFX-rnbo-docs/docs/overview.md

 ![eq](img/eq_params.webp)

 Low-mid frequencies tend to build up for various reasons.
-The mic and bassline's mid-EQs tame those frequencies.
+The mic and bassline's mid-EQs can tame those frequencies.

-The tuba's sub frequencies drop precipitously below 80 Hz.
+The tuba's sub frequencies drop precipitously below 60 Hz.
 The low boost can compensate for that to an extent.
+This can, however, exacerbate feedback.

-The highpass and lowpass cut extraneous frequencies from the mic's input signal.
+The mic's lowpass cuts extraneous high frequencies from the mic's input signal.